jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/5-4 SDG process.md

 ## Stages of Skill generation
 1. Questions - the teacher will generate a set of questions
-2. The critique model must then evaluate the question in step 1 and weed out the week questions ** output is a set of quality questions**
+2. The critic model must then evaluate the question in step 1 and weed out the week questions ** output is a set of quality questions**
 3. The teacher then creates answers
-4. The Answers are then envaluated by the critique model.
+4. The Answers are then evaluated by the critic model.
 ** output is a set of quality questions**

 ![Skill Generation](graphics/skillgeneration.png)